 Remember that PATA is sometimes referred to as an IDE.
 If you face SATA being used as an opposite of IDE that means connections or SATA and PATA cables are being discussed.

 SATA vs PATA

-Another downside of SATA hard drives is that before computer begin writing and reading the data they require special device driver for working.
+Another downside of SATA hard drives is that before the computer begins writing and reading the data they require a special device driver for working.